GillytheGit/billistrations/_posts/2015-06-24-lets-get-jigsaws-on-them.md

 ---
 layout: post
-title:  "More jigsaws for all of you guys"
+title:  "More jigsaws for all"
 blog-header: Puzzled much?
 categories: posts
 ---